cwendorf/Sourcebook/Intro/worked-examples/paired.md

 ### Data

 The following data set reflects a within-subjects (repeated measures) design with two levels of the factor.
-The data are presented in the format suitable for entry into statistical software.
+The data are presented in a format suitable for entry into statistical software.

 |     | Outcome1 | Outcome2 | Change   |
 |-----|---------:|---------:|---------:|